Personalized Beckham Storybook — Make His the Hero

 Can I create multiple stories for Beckham with different themes?

 Absolutely!
 Many families create a collection of stories for Beckham, exploring different adventures – from space exploration to underwater kingdoms.
-Each story lets Beckham experience being the hero in new ways, which is wonderful for a child with athletic qualities.
+Each story lets Beckham experience being the hero in new ways, which is great for a child with athletic qualities.

 Can I add Beckham's photo to the storybook?